PsyTeachR/ug1-practical/docs/04-loading-data.md

 In this chapter you will learn how to load the packages required to work with our data.
 You'll then load the data into R Studio before getting it organised into a sensible format that relates to our research question.
 If you can't remember what packages are, go back and revise \@ref(packages).

+### Walkthrough video

+There is a [walkthrough video](https://uofglasgow.zoom.us/rec/play/teIkYYMpGx6UZyRmnp6oFP9a0oR1pkAdyKDtrOS19PMrPzWFD6UM8kf1JPOA8BUCvdTjDD1TL0BY7fst.UJ5avFdQMYGeSE-b?startTime=1600350969000&_x_zm_rtaid=tV6tnLfOQS6SzFo0htAAPg.1600855466001.bb934ef09570772957442af0f1cfb9b5&_x_zm_rhtaid=682) of this chapter available via Zoom.

+* Video notes: this video was recorded in September 2020 when we recommended using the server above installing R on your computer.
+With more experience of the server, we now strongly encourage you to install R on your computer if you can.
+There are no other differences between the video and this book chapter.

 ### Stub files

 When you downloaded the data in Getting to know the data, you will have noticed that there were five Rmd files that all started with `stub-`.
 These stub files are set-up with code chunks for each activity of the chapter to help make your life a bit easier as you are first learning to code.
 We will take these away in Psych 1B but for this semester, you don't need to set up your own file, just open the relevant stub file for each chapter.